Missouri to execute man despite objections over chosen drugs

+* Says controlling shareholder has used 724.0 million shares in the company as collateral, representing 32.9 percent of total issued share capital

-KANSAS CITY, Missouri Missouri is due to execute early Wednesday a man convicted of killing a St. Louis-area jewelry store owner during a robbery after a federal court overruled his objections to the state's choice of lethal drugs.
+KANSAS CITY, Mo.
+Jan 28 Missouri is due to execute early Wednesday a man convicted of killing a St. Louis-area jewelry store owner during a robbery after a federal court overruled his objections to the state's choice of lethal drugs.

 Herbert Smulls, 56, is to die by a lethal dose of pentobarbital, a fast-acting barbiturate.
 The state Corrections Department said the execution would be after 12:01 a.m.
 Central Time on Wednesday at a state prison.